Ji-Man Choi Player Props: Pirates vs. Red Sox

-The Pittsburgh Pirates and Ji-Man Choi, who went 0-for-4 last time out, battle Kutter Crawford and the Boston Red Sox at Fenway Park, Monday at 7:10 PM ET.
+After going 0-for-4 in his most recent game, Ji-Man Choi and the Pittsburgh Pirates take on the Boston Red Sox (who will start Corey Kluber) at 1:35 PM ET on Wednesday.

-He had a hitless performance in his previous game (0-for-4) against the Reds.
+In his most recent game he had a hitless performance (0-for-4) against the Red Sox.

 Ji-Man Choi Game Info & Props vs. the Red Sox